shrini-devsecops/gitlab-devsecops-pipeline/README.md

-# GitLab DevSecOps Pipeline with GitOps Deployment on AWS EKS
+# GitLab DevSecOps Pipeline with GitOps & Blue-Green Deployment on AWS EKS

-A complete end-to-end DevSecOps implementation using GitLab CI/CD integrated with security scanning tools, Kubernetes, Argo CD, and AWS EKS.
+A complete end-to-end DevSecOps implementation using GitLab CI/CD integrated with security scanning tools, Kubernetes, Argo CD, Argo Rollouts, and AWS EKS.

 ---

-## Project Overview
+# Project Overview

 This project demonstrates a practical DevSecOps workflow where application code, infrastructure, and Kubernetes deployment manifests are continuously validated for security and compliance before deployment.